Ongore99/clean-architecture/README.md

 ## Technical Details
 ### API Design
 REST Best practices are using on the current template while designing current API.
-More about best practices you may found [here](https://soshace.com/rest-api-design-best-practices/).
+More about best practices you may found [here](https://soshace.com/rest-api-design-best-practices/).  <br><br>
 ### Error Handling
 For error handling I used popular library [Hellang.Middleware.ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails/). <br><br> This library allows to return exception in [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) standart called **Problem Details**.
 I created 5 common Exceptions and mapped them to the appropriate Status Codes located in the file: ```src/WebApi/Common/Extensions/ErrorHandlingServices/ErrorHandlingServiceExtension.cs```.
 Feel Free to modify this file for writing mappings for your exceptions.
 You should also provide error code in the form of integer.
 Error code is unique identifier of the exception.
 I also extended built-in Problem Details model to include error codes in response to the error: ```src/WebApi/Common/Extensions/ErrorHandlingServices/CustomProblemDetails.cs```<br>